ksemmendinger/loslr_regulation_optimization/README.md

 1. Optimize control policies
 1. Simulate plan prescribed outflows and water levels
-1. Assess policy performance for key system objectives
+1. Assess policy performance for system objectives
 1. Explore results in an interactive dashboard
+1. Perform a time-varying sensitivity analysis (and other analyses) on policy alternatives

 For more information on running the policy simulation and optimization framework, see [Getting Started](#getting-started).